 Underlying health conditions and COVID-19

-CDC Director Robert Redfield on June 25 emphasized “that as your numbers of underlying medical conditions increase, your risk of severe illness from COVID also increases.”
 An estimated 60 percent of American adults have at least one chronic medical condition, the CDC notes; about 40 percent have two or more.
-More than 42 percent of U.S. adults have obesity, and when you factor in adults with overweight, including obesity, that number inches closer to 72 percent, federal data show.
+More than 42 percent of U.S. adults are obese, and when you factor in adults who are overweight, including obesity, that number inches closer to 72 percent, federal data show.